abhinav7693ngh/Domes.js/README.md

 * **pop()** - This pops out the top element from the stack.
     * **Parameter/s** - None.
     * **Returns**
-        * The top popped value.
+        * The popped out value.
+        * null if stack is empty.

 * **top()**
     * **Parameter/s** - None.